Annosz/StardewValleyModdingGuide/README.md

 To install mods, you first need to make some preparations.
 In the whole guide these will be the only steps, that are mandatory (or at least SMAPI and Content Patcher), and you have to make these **before installing any other mods**.

+First of all: **you should always update your game and mods to the current version** - or not.
+The main thing is that you do this consistently, and your versions match: if you have Steam for example, then it will always update your game for you, and you should keep your mods in sync with it (following the steps in the *Configure, update or delete mods* sections, preferably together with *Mod Update Menu*).

+If you don't want to update your mods, the you have to make sure that you disable the game update for Stardew Valley in Steam's or GoG's options.
+However, in this case if you want to install a newer mod, you will most likely won't be able to use it because your game version will be older than it's minimal requirement :( This option is only recommended, if you are really-really sure that you want to freeze the game to one version and only use that.

 ## SMAPI
 **SMAPI (Stardew Modding API)** is the main foundation we have to build on.
 This is the API (Application Programming Interface) that let's modders to change the game, and write extensions to it - which means basically *every* mod needs it.
 It also provides update checks and compatibility checks between mods: you will see warnings when you start the game which let you know that you have to download the latest version of a mod.
 It also provides error check, so a misfuncioning mod won't crash your whole game or corrupt you save if you load it with SMAPI - so yeah, it is pretty important.